Low Fantasy is a catchall, and rather inexact, term for that sub-genre of fantasy

 - Iron Kingdoms (at least in their RPG incarnation) take a pretty good shot at this one.
 Even in the tabletop battle game, wars between nations are usually concerned with either land-grabbing or religious differences (the kind with fire), but anything involving the undead Cryx faction usually veers off into ludicrous world-threatening territory.

-- Ironclaw is a rare example of a Tabletop Games excursion into Low Fantasy, with an emphasis on interpersonal conflict, politics, and characters who actually have a place and role in society other than "adventurer".
+- Ironclaw emphasizes interpersonal conflict, politics, and characters who actually have a place and role in society other than "adventurer".
 The relative paucity of "monsters" (Guilt Free Slaughter Victims) in a Funny Animal-populated setting gets a Lampshade Hanging in one supplement:

 Frater Perphredo: Where are the monsters?
 My friend, we're all monsters.